MRCIEU/gwas2vcf/README.md

 ### Validate VCF file

-Check the file format is valid but ignore genotypes since these are missing
+Check the file format is valid but ignore genotypes since there are none

 ```sh
 gatk ValidateVariants \